RROxford/new-theme/_initiatives/OxFOSS.md

 A longer term objective of OxFOSS is to rely on this community to advocate for free software in broader circles, for instance to academics who have not been exposed to these issues.

-In this last event of term, we reflect collectively on our options to move forward as a community and advocate for the use of free software around us in Oxford.
+In this session, we reflect collectively on our options to move forward as a community and advocate for the use of free software around us in Oxford.
 Possible topics for discussion include
 -- Possible events and topics aimed at academics that are not familiar with the issues of